 Where can I buy makrut lime?

-Makrut can be hard to find in supermarkets, however, specialist fruit and vegetable shops will sometimes stock them.
-Look for fresh, glossy leaves.
+Makrut can be hard to find in supermarkets, however, specialist fruit and vegetable shops sometimes stock makrut lime leaves.
+Look for fresh, glossy leaves with no blemishes.

 The easiest way to use makrut leaves in cooking is to grow your own.
 Makrut can grow outside in subtropical and tropical areas, however, in cold climates, it will need to grow in a greenhouse or indoors during the cooler months.